papachristoumarios/capbib/README.md

-# :book: capbib: Bibliography Transformations made easier
+# :book: capbib: Bibliography Transformations made easier with NLP

 Transform BibTeX bibliographic references to match your journal discipline.
 For example, many journals require noun capitalization in titles and curly brackets in proper nouns.